 At John M. O'Brien and Associates we are dedicated to helping mothers, wives, husbands, sons and daughters get through what could be the most difficult experience they will ever have to deal with.
 For instance, we successfully tried a medical malpractice case against an obstetrician in Sacramento whose negligence led to the wrongful death of a mother after giving birth.
 The patient was a 33-year-old woman who bled to death after a normal vaginal delivery.
 The case was tried to a jury, which returned a verdict of $2,500,000.

 Our firm has obtained millions of dollars in compensation for other grieving family members who have lost a loved one to a preventable tragedy.
-We have dedicated our practice to helping people who have suffered great loss as the result of another person's negligence in Sacramento and San Francisco Bay Area.
+We have dedicated our practice to helping people who have suffered great loss as the result of another person's negligence in Sacramento and Elk Grove area.
 We serve as tireless advocates for our clients and fight aggressively to ensure they recover the full compensation they deserve.

 A: According to California law, the damages recoverable in a wrongful death claim are for both economic and non-economic loss.
 Economic loss damages are for the past and future loss of financial support provided by the deceased before death, the value of lost household services and funeral expenses and the noneconomic damages are meant to cover the loss of a loved one's companionship, care, affection, love, mentoring, moral support, and guidance.